microsoft/PartnerResources/_docs/Skilling/Business Central Academy/powerbi.md

 includeplans:
 - business central academy
 - power bi
+- demo
+- configure
 ---

 # {{ page.title }}

 ## Videos

-Learn how to connect Power BI into your Business Central demo environment to highlight demos highlighting insights and data visualizations.
+Connect Power BI in your Business Central demo environment in order to deliver demos which include insights and data visualizations originating from BC data.

 These two videos provide pre-sales engineers guidance on how to demonstrate the integrated experience betweeen Power BI and Business Central and how to configure in your own demo environment.